 E-paper panels from Waveshare make the perfect display for any ESPHome project.
 They don’t consume much power, they’re legible under direct sunlight, and are easy to set up through the given ESPHome component.
 In recent years, these panels have become affordable enough to allow hobbyists to use them in their projects.

-That is exactly what the creator of today’s featured project did: They built a weather, events, and notifications station using an ESP32 and the largest Waveshare e-paper display available.
-With its 7.5-inch diagonal, it is larger than just about any smartphone and Kindle out there and even competes with the iPad mini (7.9‑inch).
+That is precisely what the creator of today’s featured project did: They built a weather, events, and notifications station using an ESP32 and the largest Waveshare e-paper display available.
+With its 7.5-inch diagonal, it is larger than just about any smartphone and Kindle out there and even competes with the iPad Mini (7.9‑inch).

 View this featured ESPHome project in Ben Owen’s repository on GitHub.

 This project requires the use of an ESP32.
 Though generally cheaper, the ESP8266 just isn’t powerful enough to drive the second version of this large e-paper display which has a resolution of 800*480.
 Additionally, the creator makes use of a wakeup pin.
 To keep the whole thing looking clean and minimalistic, it uses a battery instead of being connected to the mains or a USB device at all time.

 The battery used is a 2500 mAh lithium-ion polymer battery from Adafruit, which can only be charged easily if you have the right ESP32 board.
 Luckily, Adafruit produces exactly such a board, which will make maintaining the e-paper notification display much easier.
 The advantage this batter has over competing products is size.
 Or thickness, to be more precise.
 At just 8.1 mm, this battery could allow the project to stay about as thin as a picture frame.